psychdatascience/FDS-CourseOne/tutorial006_ExerciseInstructions.md

 So here's the deal.
 The lab where you work uses low temperature freezers ("minus 80s" in the biz) to store biological samples.
 The data are temperature records from two freezers, Freezer 4 and Freezer 2.
 Your boss has asked to check if she should be worried about either of the freezers.

+Once you've downloaded the data, you mission is to

 * load the data into a pandas data frame

 * make pretty histograms of the two distribution